Sanders, Warren campaigns pay to offset almost 4,000 tons in carbon emissions: report

 Two Democratic presidential candidates with some of the most ambitious climate plans paid enough money to offset 3,815 tons of carbon emissions caused by travel for their campaigns, according to a report from the Daily Caller.

-Sen. Bernie Sanders, I-Vt., spent $32,230 in carbon offsets with the firm NativeEnergy while Sen. Elizabeth Warren, D-Mass., spent $26,908 in offsets, the Daily Caller reported.
+In 2019, Sen. Bernie Sanders, I-Vt., spent $32,230 in carbon offsets with the firm NativeEnergy while Sen. Elizabeth Warren, D-Mass., spent $26,908 in offsets, the Daily Caller reported.
 NativeEnergy uses the donations it receives from individuals and organizations to fund environmentally friendly projects.
 These projects help businesses, nonprofits and individuals remain "carbon neutral," offsetting the unavoidable carbon emissions they cause in their everyday lives.

 The nearly $60,000 in combined offsets translates to 3,815 tons of carbon emissions, using NativeEnergy's online calculator, which allows businesses to tabulate how much money they should spend on carbon offsets based on their emissions from travel, events and other activities.